Soumik0811/EventZen-Deloitte/README.md

   Description: Fetch vendors for a specific event.

 - **GET /api/venues**
   Description: Fetch all venues for venue management.

-- **GET /api/events/:eventId/budget**
-  Description: Fetch budget details for a specific event.

 # Docker Integration for EventZen